Affelino/gameboard-hw-fw/hardware/README.md

 Each subdirectory includes the schematic and layout (initially as PDF), plus any relevant notes or variations.
 New versions may differ in size, component placement, LED type, or connector layout — see the individual folders for details.

+Note!!!
+Components on the PDF schema are not the same I ended up using.
+At least the hall sensor isn't the type I have verified to work.
+I'll update the pictures but feel free to ping me if it seems to take too long 😉

 ---

 ## Controller Requirements